 9. Pita Frank

-It would be rude not to include Gyros, right?
+Ok so it may not qualify as one of the best restaurants in Naoussa Paros but it would be rude not to include Gyros, right?
 Not only is Pita Frank delicious, but it’s also incredibly cheap.
 After you have spent all your money on expensive cocktails, for €3.50 you can purchase an enormous Gyros stuffed to the gills with meat, veggies and fries and drenched in yummy sauces.

 We unashamedly ate ours during daylight hours and loved it so much we visited Pita Frank three times during our 7-day stay.